Lectio Divina: 30th Sunday in Ordinary Time (A)

 ii) A parallel between Mark and Matthew:

 In the Gospel of Mark, it is a doctor of the law who asks the question (Mk 12:32-33).
-After listening to Jesus’ reply, the doctor agrees with Him and draws the following conclusion: "Yes, to love God and the neighbour is far more important than any holocaust or sacrifice".
+After listening to Jesus’ reply, the doctor agrees with Him and draws the following conclusion: "Yes, to love God and neighbor is far more important than any holocaust or sacrifice".
 Or else, the commandment of love is the most important among all the commandments concerned with cult and sacrifices of the Temple and with external observances.
 This statement already existed in the Old Testament from the time of the prophet Hosea (Hos 6:6; Ps 40:6-8; Ps 51:16-17).
 Today we would say that the practice of love is more important than novenas, promises, fasts, prayers and processions.
-Jesus approves of the conclusion reached by the doctor of the law and says: "You are not far from the Kingdom"!
-The Kingdom of God consists of this: acknowledging that the love of God is equal to the love of neighbour.
-We cannot reach God without giving ourselves to the neighbour!
+Jesus approves of the conclusion reached by the doctor of the law and says: "You are not far from the Kingdom!”
+The Kingdom of God consists of this: acknowledging that the love of God is equal to the love of neighbor.
+We cannot reach God without giving ourselves to the neighbor!

 iii) The greatest commandment:

 The greatest commandment and the first is this: "You must love God with all your heart, with all your soul and with all your might" (Mk 12:30; Mt 22:37).
 As far as the people of God, throughout the centuries, understood the meaning of this love did they become aware that the love of God is real and true only if it is made concrete in the love of one’s neighbor.
 That is why the second commandment resembles the first (Mt 22:39; Mk 12:31).
 "Anyone who says, ‘I love God’, and hates his brother, is a liar" (1Jn 4:20).
 "On these two commandments hang the whole Law, and the Prophets also" (Mt 22:40).
 Because of this identification of the two loves, there has been an evolution in three phases: